 Some drugs can make blood pressure rise.
 If you have high blood pressure to begin with, it can rise to dangerous levels.

-Here are common types of medicines that can make your high blood pressure worse.
+Here are common types of medication that can make high blood pressure worse.

-NSAIDs -- nonsteroidal anti-inflammatory drugs -- include both prescription and over-the-counter medicine.
+NSAIDs -- nonsteroidal anti-inflammatory drugs -- include both prescription and over-the-counter varieties.
 They are often used to relieve pain or reduce inflammation from conditions such as arthritis.
-However, NSAIDs can make your body retain fluid and decrease the function of your kidneys.
-This may cause your blood pressure to rise even higher, putting greater stress on your heart and kidneys.
+However, NSAIDs can make the body retain fluid and decrease kidney function.
+This may cause blood pressure to rise even higher, putting greater stress on your heart and kidneys.

 You may also find NSAIDs in over-the-counter medication for other health problems.
 Cold medicine, for example, often contains NSAIDs.
 It's a good idea whenever you purchase an over-the-counter drug to check the label for NSAIDs.
 Ask your doctor if any NSAID is OK for you to use.
 Your doctor may be able to recommend alternatives, such as using acetaminophen instead of ibuprofen.